-Point being, Ethereum has had some issues it needs to address, but years of work are starting coalesce into a solution to these problems that one might call Ethereum 2.0 (i.e. the phase after Serenity and other such solutions are fully implemented).
+The point being, Ethereum has had some issues it needs to address, but years of work are starting to coalesce into a solution to these problems that one might call Ethereum 2.0 (i.e. the phase after Serenity and other such solutions are fully implemented).

 For more reading, see: Ethereum 2.0 — Who’s building it?

 - Ethereum 2.0 — Who’s building it?
 Medium.com.